 Cornilleau is a name a lot of table tennis lovers will already know.
 However, if you don’t, just know this – the company was founded by Emile Cornilleau, a joiner by trade from the post-war era in France.
 Who turned his hand to making table tennis tables and became one of the most reputable manufacturers of this sporting equipment in the world?

-We’ve included several different tables from Cornilleau, because we do feel they are among the best of the very best.
+We’ve included several different outdoor tables from Cornilleau because we do feel they produce high quality and are the best of the very best.
 Bear in mind though, they are a lot more expensive, but if you are willing to put in a greater investment, you will get greater returns.

 Take the tabletop for example, it’s made from a 5mm resin, that’s been laminated and given a soft mat top and sits on a 40mm scratch and corrosion-resistant tough steel frame.
 It comes with thick and sturdy legs and there are wheels at the bottom of the frame, two on each side, with brakes so you can always lock in place where you set up the table.

 It comes complete with a net and the necessary posts and the net’s tension can be adjusted.
-Another nice feature is the playback option so you can play a solo game for practice.
+Another nice feature is the playback facility so you can play a solo game for practice.

-The table also benefits from being fully weatherproofed and can be left outside in all kinds of weather.
+The ping pong table also benefits from being fully weatherproofed and can be left outside in all kinds of weather conditions.
 It is backed by a full 10-year warranty.